cpierceworld/CarND-Vehicle-Detection/writeup.md

 #### _Scaling the Feature Vector_

-The resulting feature vector is the concatenation of the HOG, Histogram, and Binned Color features which have values in different scales (e.g. "0.0 - 1.0" vs. "0 - 255").
+The resulting feature vector is the concatenation of the HOG, Histogram, and Binned Color features which have values in different scales (e.g. "0.0 - 1.0" vs. "0 - 3000" vs. "0 - 255").
 In order to not have one feature set dominate just due to the scale of it's output values, the code rescales the feature vector using `sklearn.preprocessing.StandardScaler`.
 (This is done in the `VehicleClassifier.train()` method, after stakcing together all the feature vectors).

 #### 2. Explain how you settled on your final choice of HOG parameters.